numfocus/gsoc/2017/proposals/ranasinghe-kanchana.md

 ### July 3rd - July 7th
-* imshow basic functionality including tests and documentation
+* imshow basic functionality (extending plots interface) including tests and documentation
 * integration of units support

-The work of this project will stem from existing development done for categorical color support in Matplotlib issues [6889](https://github.com/matplotlib/matplotlib/pull/6889) and [7383](https://github.com/matplotlib/matplotlib/issues/7383).
-The starting point for the project will be extending the imshow function (matplotlib.axes._axes.imshow) to support categorical data.
-This mainly focuses on providing it unit knowledge with regards to non-numerical data.
+The previously setup units support for heat-maps will be linked to the imshow function for further development.
+The work of this project will stem from existing development done for categorical color support in Matplotlib issues [6889](https://github.com/matplotlib/matplotlib/pull/6889) and [6934](https://github.com/matplotlib/matplotlib/pull/6934).
+The starting point for this stage will be extending the imshow function (matplotlib.axes._axes.imshow) to support categorical data by introducing necessary units support.
+This mainly focuses on providing it unit knowledge with regards to non-numerical data followed by extending the plots interface (matplotlib.pyplot) to accommodate categorical data.
 The approach followed here will be the initial basis for this extended support for categorical data.
-It will be used as a foundation to build the heat-maps API (the imshow function).
-This will also lead to the normalization and color-map APIs.

 ### July 10th - July 14th
 * color-bar support for imshow

 The color bar is mapped from numerical data for heat-maps currently, creating boundaries for each class.
-Due to discrete nature of categorical data, ListedColormaps will be used and the boundaries required for each distinct stage will be extended to support non-numerical values.
-The string values of categorical data will be directly mapped to each distinct color level by the units integration.
+Due to discrete nature of categorical data, work may stem from ListedColormaps, and that basis will be used.
+The boundaries required for each distinct stage will be extended to support non-numerical values.
+The non-numerical values of categorical data will be directly mapped to each distinct color level with the developed units integration.

 ### July 17th - July 21th, **End of Phase 2**
 * legend support for imshow